-Dr. Mike Salekian and Dr. David Sturgeon and the whole team at West Hills Smiles near Woodland Hills, CA are ardent supporters of bio-compatible dentistry.
+Dr. Mike Salekian and the whole team at West Hills Smiles near Woodland Hills, CA are ardent supporters of bio-compatible dentistry.
 The main idea behind bio-compatible dentistry is that toxic, unnatural materials should be avoided at all costs, especially when these products have a negative effect on our dental and physiological health.

 Why Bio-compatible Dentistry?